JosARodriguez/Jose_Portfolio/index.md

 * RMarkdown and Excel for communicating results.
 * SQL.

-### Here is a plot of the earnings of a gasoline station with respect to the quotient of the stations' price and a weighted average of the competiors' price.
+### Here is a plot of the earnings of a gasoline station with respect to the quotient of the selling price of the station and a weighted average of that of its competitors.
 The blue point is the actual value and the green one is the recommended one.

 ![](/images/f.png)